Welcome to today's edition of the Rush 24-7 podcast.

 But you know, we have to change the definition of what it means to invest in our young girls.

-Young men, she said, were important to supporting the idea of education for girls, revealing that Prince Harry endorsed the idea of having male voices in the conversation.
+Young men, she said, Were important to supporting the idea of education for girls, revealing that Prince Harry endorsed the idea of having male voices in the conversation.

-The first lady added that it was essential for women to be involved on the ground with people and keep informed about the issues of the day.
+The First Lady added that it was essential for women to be involved on the ground with people and keep informed about the issues of the day.

-Be smart about the world, know your community, understand your politics, read your papers, know what's happening in the world.
+Don't just be book smart, be smart about the world, know your community, understand your politics, read your papers, know what's happening in the world.

 You have to know how your government works, and you have to vote and be actively engaged at all times.